syguo96/starter-hugo-academic/content/authors/admin/_index.md

 My long-term interest is AI + Science: helping build a physics-inspired mathematical theory of intelligence and using AI to accelerate scientific discovery.

-_Interested in Collaborations?_ Please reach out [sguo26v@gmail.com](sguo26v@gmail.com).
+I'm always interested in collaborations.
+Please reach out!
+Email: [sguo26v@gmail.com](sguo26v@gmail.com).

-**Prospective students.** If you are interested in working with me on science of AI and/or AI for Science, please email me with your CV and a short research statement.
+**Prospective students.** If you are interested in working with me on the science of AI and/or AI for Science, please email me with your CV and a short research statement.
+Here is a list of past mentees.

 ---